 Since September 2014, all children in Key Stage One (Reception, Year 1 and 2) have been entitled to a free two course meal every school day.
 This will save over £400 per child, per year.

-- Parents will be given a primary menu leaflet on the first week of the autumn term; the chosen menus for each school will be given as an insert to parents.
 The menus will be identified as week one, two, and three and will run in this order.

 Five reasons to try a school meal